Trump Visits Las Vegas Following Deadly Mass Shooting

 On Tuesday, he visited Puerto Rico to survey damage from Hurricane Maria.
 But he largely focused on congratulating federal and local officials for their response to the storm, rather than demonstrating empathy for the residents experiencing widespread devastation.

+He again praised police when meeting with them on Wednesday, telling them he was “a big fan before this” and “even more of a fan now.”

+“You showed the world — and the world is watching — you showed what professionalism is all about,” he said.

-Trump is expected to refrain from discussing gun policy during his appearances on Wednesday.
+Trump refrained from discussing gun policy during his appearances on Wednesday.

 “We’ll be talking about gun laws as time goes by,” Trump said Tuesday, stressing that he wants to focus on the police response, which he repeatedly called “a miracle.”

+When asked about guns on Wednesday, he again said: “We’re not going to talk about that today.”

-White House officials have said that it’s not the appropriate time to raise the issue, despite the regularity of gun massacres in the United States.
+White House officials have said it’s not an appropriate time to raise the issue, despite the regularity of gun massacres in the United States.

 On Monday, White House press secretary Sarah Huckabee Sanders argued that it was “premature to discuss policy when we don’t know all of the facts.”
 On multiple occasions, Trump has immediately weighed in on terrorist attacks committed by Muslims and used them to promote his travel ban targeting majority-Muslim countries.

-Note: This story has been updated with details from Trump’s visit.